Refine your search for walks in Longchaumois

 The second stage of the 3-day, 2-night Crêts en Combes hiking tour.

-Starting from Lélex, this circular route combines the main GTJ route with the alternative route via Mijoux and the Col de la Faucille.
+Starting from Lélex, this circular route combines the main GTJ route with the suggested alternative via Mijoux and the Col de la Faucille.

-The crossing of the Hautes-Combes jurassiennes, the Valserine valley and the ridges of the Haute Chaine du Jura promise breathtaking landscapes.
-On one side, the view overlooks the ridges, on the other, Lake Geneva and the Alps.
-In the heart of the Haut-Jura Regional Nature Park and partly in the Haute Chaîne Nature Reserve, this hike takes place in a preserved natural area.
+The crossing of the Hautes-Combes jurassiennes, the Valserine valley and the crests of the Haute Chaine du Jura promise breathtaking landscapes.
+On one side, the view overlooks the ridges, on the other, it overlooks Lake Geneva and the Alps.
+In the heart of the Haut-Jura Regional Nature Park and partly in the Haute Chaîne Nature Reserve, the hike takes place in a preserved natural area.

-The trail is marked with red and whiteGR® signs
+The trail is marked with red and whiteGR®® signs.

 From Mijoux to Chézery-Forens via the Haute Chaîne du Jura